AlfanDutaPamungkas/Govel/README.md

-# 📖 Govel API
+# 📖 Govel
-**Govel** is a RESTful API for an **e-novel platform**, where users can register, read novels, and manage their profiles, while admins control the content.
+**Govel** is a website for an **e-novel platform**, where users can register, read novels, and manage their profiles, while admins control the content.
 The API is designed to support both free and premium content, enabling a scalable digital novel experience.

 Govel is also **integrated with Xendit**, a payment gateway that allows users to unlock premium (locked) chapters instantly, giving **monetization opportunities** and **flexibility** for readers who want immediate access.